awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-identity-based-policies.md

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console might not function as intended for users with that IAM policy\.

-You don't need to allow minimum console permissions for users that make calls only to the AWS CLI or Amazon SQS API actions\.
+You don't need to allow minimum console permissions for users that make calls only to the AWS CLI or Amazon SQS actions\.

 ## AWS\-Managed \(Predefined\) Policies for Amazon SQS<a name="sqs-access-policy-aws-managed-policies"></a>